gazbert/bxbot/CONTRIBUTING.md

 BX-Bot is released under the [MIT](http://opensource.org/licenses/MIT) license.
 If you would like to contribute something, or simply want to hack the code, this document should help you get started.

-## Reporting Bugs and Suggesting Enhancements
+## Reporting bugs and suggesting enhancements
 If you find a bug, please submit an [issue](https://github.com/gazbert/BX-bot/issues).
 Try to provide enough information for someone else to reproduce the issue.
 Equally, submit an issue if you want to create a new feature or enhance an existing one - refactoring, improving Javadoc, and boosting test coverage is always welcome!